geosolutions-it/MapStore2/docs/developer-guide/externalized-configuration.md

 ### Proxy

-This must be done in the WEB-INF web.xml file:
+This must be done in the `WEB-INF/web.xml` file:

 ```xml
 <context-param>